barionleg/ANTs_wiki/Forward-and-inverse-warps-for-warping-images,-pointsets-and-Jacobians.md

 Internally, deforming an image involves transforming a point set in the opposite direction to the intuitive direction of the warping.
 The "moving" is being resampled into the fixed space, and the warps tell us where a particular sample point (ie, a voxel in the output image) lies in the moving space.
 A point at the center of a voxel in the fixed space is transformed to moving space by the forward warps, an interpolated intensity value is computed, and the result is placed in the voxel in the output image.

 This is why the transform ordering for `antsApplyTransforms` and `antsApplyTransformsToPoints` is different, and the use of the forward warp for the Jacobian may be counter-intuitive.

+To verify the correct ordering of warps, it's necessary to know the choice of fixed and moving image for each registration.
+This depends entirely on how `antsRegistration` was called.